Takadanobaba Station: Yamanote and Seibu Shinjuku Line

 The Yamanote Line island platform and two Seibu Shinjuku Line platforms are located parallel to each other, and are connected by an overhead transfer concourse, as well as transfer gates at ground level by the main Waseda exit.

 The theme music from Astro Boy is played prior to each train departure from the Yamanote Line platform, a homage to the series being set in the Takadanobaba area.
 Chest-high platform edge doors were brought into use on the Yamanote Line platform on 21 December 2013.

 The Yamanote Freight Line tracks (used by Saikyo Line and Shonan-Shinjuku Line services) pass Takadanobaba running between the Yamanote Line and Seibu Shinjuku Line tracks.

 Tozai Line

+It is also relatively close to Nishi-waseda Station on the Tokyo Metro Fukutoshin Line (located 550 meters to the southeast), although it is not officially recognized as a transfer station and there is no transfer corridor between the two stations.

 History

 The Yamanote Line station opened on 15 September 1910.

 Seibu Railway opened a temporary station perpendicular to the Yamanote Line in April 1927, followed by a permanent station parallel to the Yamanote Line in April 1928.
 The original station buildings were burned to the ground during the bombing of Tokyo in April 1945.
 Takadanobaba was the Tokyo terminal of the Seibu Railway Murayama Line (now Seibu Shinjuku Line) until it was extended to Seibu-Shinjuku Station in 1952.

 The Tozai Line began service to Takadanobaba in December 1964 under the auspices of the Teito Rapid Transit Authority.
 Takadanobaba was the western terminus of the Tozai Line until the connection to Nakano Station and the Chuo Main Line opened in March 1966.

 The station facilities of the Tozai Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Takadanobaba being assigned station number SS02.
 Numbering was expanded to the JR East platforms in 2016 with the Yamanote Line station being assigned station number JY15.